Last updated: May 4, 2026

 Can I still apply if I missed the March deadline?

 Maybe, but do not wait.
-Florida counties commonly take late-filed exemptions only until the 25th day after the TRIM notice is mailed, usually in September, as shown in county guidance such as Hillsborough and Broward.
+Florida counties commonly take late-filed exemptions only until the 25th day after the TRIM notice is mailed, often in September.
 After that, the law is much stricter.
-If you are denied, Florida’s VAB guide explains the appeal path.
+If you are denied, ask about the Value Adjustment Board appeal path right away.

 Does Florida have a circuit-breaker credit or senior property tax rebate?

-As of March 2026, Florida’s statewide senior relief guides point homeowners mainly to the homestead and senior exemption system, portability, and property tax deferral.
-We did not find a broad statewide circuit-breaker credit or annual senior rebate program in the official statewide property tax materials we reviewed.
+As of May 6, 2026, Florida’s statewide senior relief materials point homeowners mainly to homestead, local senior exemptions, portability, and property tax deferral.
+We did not find a broad statewide circuit-breaker credit or annual senior rebate program in official statewide property tax materials.
 In Florida, relief usually shows up as a lower taxable value or a delayed payment, not a refund check.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.